SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 .. image:: ../images/initializersExample01_2x.png
    :align: center

-Classes do not have a default memberwise initializer, and so the ``Food`` class provides a designated initializer that takes a single argument called ``name``.
+Classes don't have a default memberwise initializer, and so the ``Food`` class provides a designated initializer that takes a single argument called ``name``.
 This initializer can be used to create a new ``Food`` instance with a specific name: